BBQ Oxtails

 • Beef Neck Bones: They offer a similar collagen-rich profile, making them a good substitute when slow braised to extract a savory, hearty broth.

-Each of these substitutes are great when slow cooked.
+Each of these substitutes is great when slow cooked.
 They all develop a rich, satisfying flavor similar to what you’d expect from oxtails.

 What You Will Need: